costrouc/pysrim/docs/benchmarks.rst

 Docker startup cost is 8.5 seconds vs 5.8 seconds for standard linux process.
 But the docker container is significantly faster using =xvfb-run= best performance is linux 8.3 ions/second vs docker 13.2 ions/second.
-This puts the docker container to be about 60% faster.
+From these tests it indicates that the docker container may have better performance due to rending in a virtual X frame buffer.

 The python simple script to be run is a Nickel in Nickel irradiation.